UtrechtUniversity/ilab-catalog/README.md

 The processing of the fetched data is dealt with within another extension.
 CKANEXT-OAIPMH.
 Thus, any party can tailor CKAN to its own wishes.
-This extension is under development by the YoDa-team: CKANEXT-OAIPMH
+This extension is under development by the Yoda-team: CKANEXT-OAIPMH

 ## CKAN Extension CKANEXT-OAIPMH